XRM-OSS/Xrm-Templating-Language/README.md

 ## Where to get it
 You can always download the latest release from the [releases page](https://github.com/DigitalFlow/Xrm-Templating-Language/releases).
-Beware that the release solutions only target CRM >= v9.0 currently.
-The code supports CRM v8.0 as well, I just don't have a development organization for creating the solutions there.
-This will be done shortly.
+Beware that the solution only supports CRM >= v8.0, as the XTL Editor makes use of the WebAPI.
+If you want to use it in CRM <= v7.0, you are able to use the Plugin Assemblies, but will have to configure everything manually.

 As alternative:
 Build it yourself by running `build.cmd`, or simply download from [AppVeyor](https://ci.appveyor.com/project/DigitalFlow/xrm-templating-language/build/artifacts).